schneems/non-developers-on-rails/source/02-intro-app.md

 then we append a # ...
 -->

 The "new" action is denoted by `def new`.
-Inside of that method you'll see code that looks like this:
+Inside of that method, you'll see code that looks like this:

 ```
 @user = User.new